START HERE: Troubleshooting The TP Sensor

 Repeat step 7 several times to make sure of your multimeter test results.

-CASE 2: If the multimeter DID NOT register a smooth increase or decrease in voltage, and you saw the voltage reading skip or go dead when tapping the TPS... then this means that the throttle position sensor (TPS) is BAD.
+CASE 2: Multimeter DID NOT register a smooth increase or decrease in voltage, and you saw the voltage reading skip or go dead when tapping the TPS, then this means that the throttle position sensor (TPS) is bad.
 Replace the throttle position sensor.

-CASE 3: If the multimeter DID NOT register any voltage.
-This test result doesn't condemn the TPS as BAD just yet.
-We need to rule out the possibility that the TPS may be missing either power or ground.
+CASE 3: The multimeter DID NOT register any voltage.
+This test result doesn't condemn the TPS as bad just yet.
+Why?
+Because.the TPS may be missing either power or ground.